Past and present India cricketers back Shami after pacer faces online abuse | Sports-Games

 - United Arab Emirates

-India lost their T20 World Cup opener by 10 wickets on Sunday with Shami emerging as the most expensive bowler on the night, leaking 43 runs in 3.5 overs.
+Politicians also rallied behind the cricketer with former Jammu and Kashmir chief minister Omar Abdullah and Lok Sabha MP Asaduddin Owaisi condemning the targetting of Shami's religious identity by social media trolls.
+India lost their T20 World Cup opener by 10 wickets on Sunday with Shami emerging the most expensive bowler on the night, leaking 43 runs in 3.5 overs.

 Shami has been one of India's best fast bowlers in recent times and has performed well over the last five years.

-The trollers on social media linked his ordinary performance on Sunday night to his religion which did not go down well with fellow netizens.
+The trolls on social media linked his ordinary performance on Sunday night to his religion which did not go down well with fellow netizens with several of them offering support to the 31-year-old.
 The other Indian players were also trolled online after the crushing loss on Sunday.
 Former India spinner Harbhajan and current leg-spinner Yuzvendra Chahal, who was controversially not included in the World Cup squad, also came to Shami's support.

 ''We love you @MdShami11,'' wrote Harbhajan on Twitter.